Work-Related Injury FAQs

 Q. What is the statute of limitations regarding the filing of a workers’ compensation claim in Illinois?

 - Normally, the statute of limitations for filing a workers’ compensation claim is three years.
 There are conditions specified in the Illinois Workers’ Compensation Act so acting promptly will ensure your rights under the act.

 Q. I have been handling my own workers’ compensation case for over a year.
 I am getting nowhere with it.
 Is it too late for me to get a lawyer?

 - No. As long as all notice requirements have been met, Kupets & DeCaro will gladly step in and assist you.

 Q. Is it possible for me to receive a lump-sum settlement in the event I am found to be permanently and totally disabled from my work-related injury?

 - It is possible to receive a lump-sum settlement distribution rather than scheduled payments in such cases, but it must be approved by the Illinois Industrial Commission.

 Q. What happens when I settle my workers’ compensation claim?

-A. If you are disabled from working due to a job-related injury for a period of five (5) months, and it is anticipated by your physician that your disability will continue for a total of one year or longer, you may be eligible for social security benefits.
+- If you are disabled from working due to a job-related injury for a period of five months, and it is anticipated by your physician that your disability will continue for a total of one year or longer, you may be eligible for Social Security benefits.

 DISCLAIMER: All answers to the hypothetical questions contained herein are provided for informational purposes only and are not intended to be construed as legal advice.
-Kupets & DeCaro P.C. shall not be liable for any errors or inaccuracies contained herein.
+Law Offices of Kupets & DeCaro, P.C., shall not be liable for any errors or inaccuracies contained herein.